madzadev/audio-player/README.md

 ## Config for NextJS

-If you are working on NextJS, there are 2 additional steps:
+If you are working on NextJS, edit the `next.config.mjs`:

-1. `npm i next-transpile-modules`
-2. edit the `next.config.mjs` settings:

 ```javascript
 export default {